avelmurugan/BAX452/README.md

 Neural Networks
 Natural Language Processing
 Reinforcement Learning
-Spatiotemporal Analysis*
+Spatiotemporal Analysis

-We learn both basic underlying concepts and practical computational skills, including techniques for analysis of distributed data.
+I learnt both basic underlying concepts and practical computational skills, including techniques for analysis of distributed data.
 Strong emphasis is placed on the analysis of actual datasets, and on the development of application specific methodology.